MarkRegalla27/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 Lists and tuples both hold large amounts of data as a single variable.
 Lists are different from tuples in that lists are mutable, meaning the contents of the list can be changed (one datum swapped with another).
-Tuples are immutable, which means that in order to change any data point, a new tuple must be made.
+Tuples are immutable, which means that in order to change any datum, a new tuple must be made.

 Tuples can be used as keys in dictionaries, as the key in a dictionary is also immutable.
 You would not want to be able to change the key of a dictionary after it has been made and lose track of the value that it corresponded to.